Interview Preparation For Success

 Talk about the situation that you were in and what had to be done.
 What was the problem?
 What was the issue or activity you were working on?
 Then explain the initiatives you used.

 Finish off with the results/outcomes as a result of your work and initiative.
-If you need help developing your example, contact us and book your interview training session.

 3. Conclusion: Every answer should have a conclusion.
 This is where you can reassure the panel that you have the skills, ability, knowledge and experience related to the question they asked.